 The results for the year are set out in the consolidated income statement on page 35.
-The Directors propose a final ordinary dividend of 11.2p per share and a special dividend of 10.0p per share subject to the approval at the Annual General Meeting on 5 July 2022.
+The Directors propose a final ordinary dividend of 12.5p per share subject to the approval at the Annual General Meeting on 18 June 2024.

-LIKELY FUTURE DEVELOPMENT
+LIKELY FUTURE DEVELOPMENTS

-Our priorities for the following financial year are disclosed in the Chief Executive's Statement on pages 08 to 10.
+Our priorities for the following financial year are disclosed in the Chief Executive's Statement on pages 8 to 9.